<HEAR THE WATER SPEAK: NIBI

 How has Wisconsin’s climate changed in the past?

-CLUE: From 1950 to 2018, the average annual temperature in Wisconsin warmed over +2°F. The northwestern part of Wisconsin warmed a bit more than the rest of the state.
-Winter temperatures have risen most significantly across the state, especially in northwest Wisconsin which as recorded a +4°F average winter temperature increase.
+Temperature (map on left).
+From 1950-2024, the average annual temperature in Wisconsin warmed between 3-4°F. Winter temperatures have risen most significantly.
 Summer and autumn temperatures in Wisconsin have changed the least.

+Precipitation (map on right).
 Precipitation patterns have also changed.
-Wisconsin as a whole has become wetter with an increase in the frequency of heavy rain events.
-From 1950 to 2018, Wisconsin’s annual precipitation increased by 3.1 inches.
+Wisconsin has become wetter – average precipitation has increased 17 percent (about 5 inches) since 1950.
 Most of the increase has been concentrated in southern and western Wisconsin.
 With warming winter temperatures, more winter precipitation is expected to fall as rain, rather than snow.

 Start by choosing a time period, a climate scenario, and a climate variable (temperature, precipitation, etc.), a specific variable (such as mean temperature), and the season.
-The change in that climate variable will be shown on the Wisconsin map.
-Toogle between different time period and scenarios to investigate possible climate futures!
+Toggle between different time period and scenarios to investigate possible climate futures!

 Ceded Territory of the lake superior ojibwe